deliveryhero/pd-ordercoffee-espresso-task/README.md

 - Close the `Onboarding` screen
 - Place and Order with `2 Espresso shots , Chocolate and Low fat Steamed Milk `
+- Ensure that your order is correct in Review Screen
-- Fill the form to submit your order
+- Fill the form with valid data to submit your order
 - Click `Submit Order` - Just click the button not continue with Email part